l-royer/l-royer.github.io/projects/Club-Hub.md

   - CSS
   - JavaScript
   - React
-summary: "My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition."
+summary: "My team developed a website offering every club at UH Manoa for students to easily view and save."
 ---

 # Club-Hub: Find your club at UH Manoa